MakerThornhill/Lou-the-Toilet/README.md

 ## 3D Model & Print files
 Lou is based on a [GrabCad toilet model](https://grabcad.com/library/gustavsberg-artic-4300-1) by [Jari Ikonen](https://grabcad.com/jari.ikonen-2).
 I edited the design in Fusion 360 to fit the electronics and house the stop sign when the lid is closed.

 Other parts, including the stop sign and case for the Occupancy Detector were designed by me.
-Print files and settings coming soon!
+You can find print files within the 3D_Print_files folder!